rl-institut/multi-vector-simulator/docs/model/simulation_outputs.rst

 Economic KPI
 ############

+All the KPI related to costs described below are provided in net present value.

 .. include:: outputs/costs_total.inc

 The Net present cost (NPC) is the present value of all the costs associated with installation, operation,